kenichsberg/polling-system-api/README.md

 WHERE p.id = ?
 ```

-If options and votes table have >1M rows, we can have btree index on options.poll_id and votes.option_id.
+If options and votes tables have >1M rows, we can have btree index on options.poll_id and votes.option_id.<br/>
+If they have more data, we can partition them by uuid_v7 (accordingly shard by it). <br/>
+In case we can delete old data also, it conveniently allows us to DROP TABLE (or DATABASE)